-Kazuo Ohno Breathing in the Spirit of Shohaku Soga Hosoe's visual language is mythical, theatrical, and evokes his memories.
+Hosoe's visual language is mythical, theatrical, and evokes his memories.
 In 1959, young dancer Tatsumi Hijikata held a performance in a small theater in Tokyo, and Hosoe, who viewed the performance, was deeply impressed.
-The human body was to become Hosoe's contant preoccupation.
+The human body was to become Hosoe's constant preoccupation.
 Hijitaka achieved notoriety and subsequently became the founder of Butoh dance, together with Kazuo Ohno, the Butoh dancer featured in Hosoe;s image.
-At age 98, Ohno remains a solo artist of unparallel expression and depth.
-Hosoe appliies his mastery of printing techniques to these photogrpahic dramas.
-Phtography has granted him a language, and the human body has provided him with a subject.
-His works are held in the permanent collections of the National Museum of Art, Kyoto, Japan; Museum of Modern Art, New York, USA; International Museum of Photography, George Eastman House, Rochester, USA; Victoria and Albert Museum, London, UK; Museum of Modern Art, Paris, France; Centre de Georges Pompidou, Paris, France; National Gallery of Australia, Canberra, Australia; Art Institute of Chicago, USA; Hamburg Museum of Art, Hamburg, Germany; and Tokyo Metropolitan Museum of Photography, Tokyo, Japan, amoung others.
+Hosoe applies his mastery of printing techniques to these photographic dramas.
+Photography functions as a language, and the human body as his subject.
+His works are held in the permanent collections of the National Museum of Art, Kyoto, Japan; Museum of Modern Art, New York, USA; International Museum of Photography, George Eastman House, Rochester, USA; Victoria and Albert Museum, London, UK; Museum of Modern Art, Paris, France; Centre de Georges Pompidou, Paris, France; National Gallery of Australia, Canberra, Australia; Art Institute of Chicago, USA; Hamburg Museum of Art, Hamburg, Germany; and Tokyo Metropolitan Museum of Photography, Tokyo, Japan, among others.